anasdove2020/Materials/SOLID.md

 LSP means:
 - Subclass must replace parent class without breaking the program
-- Subclass must behave like its parent
+- Subclass must behave or work like its parent class
-- Subclass works just like the base class

 It is useful:
 - Ensure safe inheritance